Guttigera schefflerella

 Guttigera schefflerella is a moth of the family Gracillariidae.
-It is found in Japan (Kagoshima and Okinawa).
+It is found in the Ryukyu Islands of Japan (Amami Ōshima and Ishigaki Island).

 The wingspan is 6.1–8.1 mm.
-The forewings are white with ochreous oblique streaks with dark brown scales.
-The hindwings are white.
 There are multiple generations per year.

-The larvae feed on Schefflera octophylla.
+The larvae feed on Heptapleurum heptaphyllum.
 They mine the leaves of their host plant.
-The mine has the form of a broad, long serpentine mine.
-The frass is pale brown to blackish brown.
-Usually, there are one to two mines per foliole.
-Larvae emerge in early spring and autumn.
-Older larvae are pale yellow.

 Etymology

-The name is derived from Schefflera, the generic name of the host plant.
+The specific name is derived from Schefflera, the (former) generic name of the host plant.